QuestNetwork/quest-os-js/README.md

 **0.9.2**
 - Basic functionality

+**0.9.3**
+- Documentation Extended
+- Easier Access
+- Offer "LocalStorage" As A Storage Container On The Web To Stay Signed In

 ## Support Us
 This project is a lot of work and unfortunately we need to eat food (ツ)